 Figure 5.1.4.2-1: Message Flow for CHF Selection based on CHF Default Instance

-1. The NF Service Consumer shall invoke the Nchf Service API towards the selected CHF instance Id.
+1. The NF Service Consumer has to invoke the Nchf Service API towards the selected CHF instance Id.

 1a.
-The NF Service Producer (CHF) shall query UDM / UDR requesting the ChfSubsrciptionData for the corresponding SUPI.
+The NF Service Producer (CHF) has to query UDM / UDR requesting the ChfSubsrciptionData for the corresponding SUPI.

 1b.
-UDM / UDR shall provide the CHF Group ID along as part of the ChfSubscriptionData.
+UDM / UDR has to provide the CHF Group ID along as part of the ChfSubscriptionData.

 1c.
-CHF shall verify if it is the defined instance, as part of CCS, to handle the request for that particular SUPI.
+CHF has to verify if it is the defined instance, as part of CCS, to handle the request for that particular SUPI.

 1d.
-If the CHF identifies that it is the defined instance, as part of CCS, to handle the request, than it shall process the request as is currently and respond to the NF Service Consumer.
+If the CHF identifies that it is the defined instance, as part of CCS, to handle the request, than it has to process the request as is currently and respond to the NF Service Consumer.

 1e.
-If the CHF identifies that the CHF Group ID of self and the SUPI are different, it shall respond to the NF Service Consumer with an error code 307 including the CHF Group ID of the SUPI as part of the header.
+If the CHF identifies that the CHF Group ID of self and the SUPI are different, it has to respond to the NF Service Consumer with an error code 307 including the CHF Group ID of the SUPI as part of the header.

-2. NF Service Consumer based on the discovery result in step 2 and also the CHF Group ID received in step 3b, shall carry out the reselection of CHF.
+2. NF Service Consumer based on the discovery result in step 2 and also the CHF Group ID received in step 3b, it has to carry out the reselection of CHF.

-3. NF Service Consumer shall accordingly invoke the Nchf Service API towards the CHF selected as part of the reselection logic.
-NF Service Consumer shall then use the selected CHF for the forthcoming requests.
+3. NF Service Consumer has to accordingly invoke the Nchf Service API towards the CHF selected as part of the reselection logic.
+NF Service Consumer has then to use the selected CHF for the forthcoming requests.